×

 Reflective Teaching Communities

-This group will launch in Fall 2024 with applications due on April 12, 2024.
+Applications for Spring 2025 are due on November 15, 2024.
 Reflective Teaching Communities (RTCs) emphasize peer support, collaboration, and reflection, not evaluation, and intend to support teaching as a cooperative project.
 Grouped with faculty with similar teaching interests from a variety of disciplines, participants engage in class observation and feedback in order to discover new ideas and insights for teaching.

 Learn more and register